hyunjunian/Poor-Charlie-s-Almanack/en.md

 It seems obvious, to me at least, that the human brain must often operate counterproductively, just like the ant’s, from unavoidable oversimplicity in its mental process, albeit usually in trying to solve problems more difficult than those faced by ants that don’t have to design airplanes.
 The perception system of man clearly demonstrates just such an unfortunate outcome.
 Man is easily fooled, either by the cleverly thought-out manipulation of man, by circumstances occurring by accident, or by very effective manipulation practices that man has stumbled into during “practice evolution” and kept in place because they work so well.

-> It seems obvious that the human brain must often operate counterproductively from unavoidable oversimplicity, albeit usually in trying to solve problems more difficult than those faced by ants that don’t have to design airplanes.
->

 One such outcome is caused by a quantum effect in human perception.
 If stimulus is kept below a certain level, it does not get through.
 And for this reason, a magician was able to make the Statue of Liberty “disappear” after a certain amount of magician lingo expressed in the dark.
 The audience was not aware that it was sitting on a platform that was rotating so slowly, below man’s sensory threshold, that no one could feel the acceleration implicit in the considerable rotation.
 When a surrounding curtain was then opened in the place on the platform where the Statue had earlier appeared, it seemed to have disappeared.

 Even when perception does get through to man’s brain, it is often misweighted, because what is registered in perception is in the shockingness of apparent contrast, not the standard scientific units that make possible science and good engineering.